dashbird/site/content/blog/how-to-monitor-serverless-projects.md

 <img src="/images/blog/18-12-2017/functions.png" width=800 />

 You can also optimise function memory usage by noticing the outliers in the graph.
-For instance, if a function is using around 10-20% of memory, it's a pretty good candidate for optimisation, which in large scales can help save money.
+For instance, if a function is using around 10-20% of memory, it's a pretty good candidate for optimization, which in large scales can help save money.

 <img src="/images/blog/18-12-2017/memory.png" width=600/>